Skip to main content

 A green apple.
 A yellow apple.

 But tastes change: isn't the flesh of an apple "supposed" to be white?
-Yet growers and retailers are are hyping the latest generation of red-fleshed apples.
+Yet growers and retailers are hyping the latest generation of red-fleshed apples.

 Apple with saturated crimson peel sliced to show magenta flesh.
 An unfolded Swiss Army knife is also in the picture.